zigbeer/ziee/README.md

         });
         ```

-    - Step **(2-3)**: Access control flgas.
+    - Step **(2-3)**: Access control flags.
 Specify the access control of each attribute.
 The `'acls'` spec is used to control the authority from remote access.
 The local access depends on read/write methods, not depends on these flags.

         ```js
         // 'RW': readable and writable, 'R': read-only, 'W': write-only